ericfortis/final-cut-pro-scene-detect/README.md

 brew install fcpscene
 ```

+Then open Finder and Go &rarr; Go to Folder and type:

+**/opt/homebrew/opt/fcpscene/**

-On your Desktop, you’ll see the **fcpscene.app**, which
+There you’ll see the **fcpscene.app**, which
-you can drag to your Applications folder.
+you can move to your Applications folder.

 <img src="fcpscene.app/icon.svg" width="60"/>

-If that doesn’t work, try typing this in the Terminal:
+At any rate, you can always launch it from the Terminal by typing:
 ```shell
 fcpscene --gui
 ```